Howard Galganov: Quebec activism

 After a 1995 Quebec referendum on sovereignty for the province of Quebec, Galganov founded the Quebec Political Action Committee (QPAC), serving as its president (and only member) until 2000.
 One of Galganov’s first prominent QPAC activities was to organize a protest at Fairview Pointe-Claire, a shopping mall, in 1996 in the predominantly anglophone West Island of Montreal to protest that retail stores were not placing any English on their commercial signs despite being allowed under the Charter of the French Language.
 Estimated attendance at the protest varied from 500 to 5,000.
 Galganov followed up this protest with threatened boycotts of prominent retail stores.
 He also protested the actions of the Office québécois de la langue française on numerous issues including when language inspectors ordered stores to remove kosher products from their shelves just before Passover because they were not labelled in the French language.
 These activities caused a reaction among fringe Quebec nationalist groups, garnering publicity for Galganov.

-Later in 1996, he gave a speech at the Harvard Club of New York, in spite of requests not to do so from federal and provincial officials concerned that it might discourage foreign investment in Canada; the speech went ahead regardless.
+Later in 1996, he gave a speech at the Harvard Club of New York City, in spite of requests not to do so from federal and provincial officials concerned that it might discourage foreign investment in Canada; the speech went ahead regardless.

 In 1997, he opened a store with perfectly equal French and English in all signage, deliberately violating the commercial sign provisions of the Charter of the French Language act in order to provoke reactionary measures and media awareness.

 After his QPAC activities, Galganov attempted several more politically related activities.
 In June 1997, he unsuccessfully ran for parliament in Mount Royal as an independent, coming in second.
 In 1997, he started hosting an AM radio talk show on Montreal radio station CIQC-AM, first in the morning and then at noon.
 He was on the air for just over a year (replaced in the morning show by Montreal broadcaster Jim Duff), and made efforts to help rally support for William Johnson in his run for the leadership of Alliance Quebec.
 He also ran for mayor of the town of Saint-Lazare, Quebec, placing third.